Rustom Sohrab Rustomji

 Rustom Sohrab Rustomji (30 August 1917 – c.
 2016) was a Pakistani architect.

 Life and career

 Early life

 Rustomji was born in Karachi on 30 August 1917.

 Institute of Architects, Pakistan

-In the 1950s, he along with 10 other practising architects including two foreigners; M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, Abdulhusein M. Thariani, H. H. Khan, Mehdi Ali Mirza, Zahiruddn Khawaja, Bloomfield and Peter Powell, formed the Institute of Architects, Pakistan.
+In the 1950s, he along with 10 other practising architects, including two foreigners, formed the Institute of Architects, Pakistan.
+The other founders of the Institute were: M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, Abdulhusein M. Thariani, H. H. Khan, Mehdi Ali Mirza, Zahiruddn Khawaja, Bloomfield and Peter Powell.
 He signed the Institute's Memorandum of Association.

 Before 1947

 In late 1943, he became the state architect of Bikaner.

 After 1947

-In 1947, after independence was announced, he was offered a partnership in the firm, D.H.
+In 1947, after independence of Pakistan was announced, he was offered a partnership in the firm, D.H.
 Daruvala & Co in Karachi and moved back to the city.
 He remained with the firm thereafter.